Metro Gets Out Its Fleet A Year After Pearl

 Payable To Navy Relief In Appreciation of Branch Input

 Toward greater enlistment, there is glamour dust sprinkled over day-to-day of shore service.
-Bob Taylor begins as social secretary to admiral Laughton and squires Marilyn Maxwell at a dress uniform ball, conveying to all and sundry that a surest route to romance is enlistment.
+Bob Taylor begins as social secretary to admiral Laughton and squires Marilyn Maxwell at a dress uniform ball, conveying to all and sundry that a surest route to romance is joining up.
 The inclusion of starlet Maxwell had twofold necessity: femme interest that was needed to broaden Action's appeal, and stage on which to introduce a freshman cub from Leo's cage.
 From this brief appearance would issue a mountain of stills with Maxwell and Taylor at varied clinching not at all representative of the film itself, wherein her character is there and gone within a couple of segments.
 From so little as that, however, a message was clear: military service had social as well as patriotic advantage, and like James Stewart said in recruiting short Winning Your Wings, anyone "would be a chump" not to climb aboard.

 Like many that sought to soothe as well as bestir, Stand By For Action added spoonfuls of sugar to combat's brew.
 Metro branch of the Navy never gets wet, except from diapers men change for babies rescued from a lifeboat, this further appeal to that broadest possible audience.
 The infant humors run way long and may have been basis for critic and military complaint that Stand By For Action amounted more to pabulum than what its title promised.
 Humane concerns trump military protocol even as we're assured that good of all must take precedence over individual needs.
 Beneath this Navy brass beats a very soft heart, and you wonder if that too rankled seagoing branch of a